Skip to main content

 Where the contract becomes operational

 Where Atlan stops at the catalog and dbt stops at transformation, Kirimana operationalises the contract.
-From draft → apply → audit → compliance report, all in one Apache-2.0 codebase.
+From draft → apply → audit → cutover, all in one Apache-2.0 codebase.
+Migration is a verb set, not a project plan.

 Try it